- University Policies & Standards Manual

 b.
 Students who have tested positive for COVID-19 and are symptomatic must isolate for 10 days, plus an additional 24 hours after symptoms have resolved, including fever, without the use of fever-reducing medication.

 c.
 Students who have been determined to be a close contact (within 6 feet of an infected person for at least 15 minutes, or otherwise as determined by the local public health authority) to someone with COVID-19 must quarantine for 14 days from the time of exposure.
-Students are required to complete the full 14-day quarantine, even if they have a negative COVID-19 test result.
+However, students determined to be a close contact who have had a case of COVID-19 confirmed by a healthcare provider or a public health authority in the previous 90 days or are fully vaccinated, do not need to quarantine.

-d.
-Students who have not been determined to be a close contact, or have not tested positive for COVID-19, but who are experiencing COVID-19 symptoms, should follow medical advice and stay away from others until their symptoms have resolved.
+e.
+Students who are experiencing COVID-19 symptoms, even if they have not been determined to be a close contact, have not tested positive for COVID-19, or have been fully vaccinated, should follow medical advice and stay away from others until their symptoms have resolved.
 If COVID-19 is suspected, students must isolate for 10 days after symptoms first appeared, and an additional 24 hours after symptoms have resolved, including fever, without the use of fever-reducing medications.

 a.
-Employees who have tested positive for COVID-19, but are asymptomatic, are prohibited from being on-site on OSU property for 10 days from the time of testing (and are strongly recommended to isolate for that time).
+Employees who have tested positive for COVID-19, but are asymptomatic, are prohibited from being on-site on OSU property for 10 days from the time of testing (and are strongly recommended to isolate for that time, in accordance with current public health guidance).

 b.
 Employees who have tested positive for COVID-19 and are symptomatic are prohibited from being onsite on OSU property for 10 days plus an additional 24 hours after symptoms have resolved, including fever, without the use of fever-reducing medication (and are strongly recommended to isolate for that time).

 c.
-Employees who have been determined to be a close contact (within 6 feet of an infected person for at least 15 minutes, or otherwise determined by the local public health authority) to someone with COVID-19 are prohibited from being onsite on OSU property for 14 days from the time of exposure even if they have a negative COVID-19 test result (and are strongly recommended to quarantine for that time).
+Employees who have been determined to be a close contact (within 6 feet of an infected person for at least 15 minutes, or otherwise determined by the local public health authority) to someone with COVID-19 are prohibited from being onsite on OSU property for 14 days from the time of exposure.

 5.1.8.
 Gatherings and Get-Togethers:

 b.
 Other University Gatherings and Social Get-Togethers, Non-University Gatherings and Social Get-Togethers on University Sites.
-Unless an exception has been provided as outlined in 5.1.9, all other types of university gatherings or social get-togethers, and non-university gatherings or social get-togethers, on university-owned or -controlled property, are required to restrict attendance to 6 people or fewer, and must adhere to the applicable OHA industry-specific guidance.
+Unless an exception has been provided as outlined in 5.1.9, all other types of university gatherings or social get-togethers, and non-university gatherings or social get-togethers, on university-owned or -controlled property, must adhere to the applicable OHA industry-specific or gatherings sector guidance gathering limits.
+All gatherings or social get together under this section must comply with the most restrictive gathering limits of applicable federal, state, local, OSU policy, or LPHA requirements.

 c.
 Student Social Get-Togethers.
-Students are required to restrict social get-togethers to 6 people or fewer, indoor and outdoor, while residing or participating in an activity in the state of Oregon, regardless of whether related to university business or property, unless a more restrictive law or OHA guidance applies.
+Students are required to adhere to the applicable OHA activity specific or gatherings sector guidance gathering limits, indoor and outdoor, while residing or participating in an activity in the state of Oregon, regardless of whether related to university business or property.
+Students must comply with the most restrictive gathering limits of applicable federal, state, local, OSU policy, or LPHA requirements.
+All recognized student organization activities that are “drop-in” will be classified as social get-togethers for sector guidance purposes.

 5.1.9.
 OSU’s Coronavirus Response Coordinator, or designee, will serve as the university’s Physical Distancing Officer.
 The Physical Distancing Officer, or designee, may approve limited exceptions and expansions to this university policy, where consistent with applicable executive orders.
 Approvals of exceptions or expansions by the Physical Distancing Officer will be provided in writing.